Food Law Blog

 Exceptions in each category are to be further considered by DEFRA in consultation with industry and stakeholders.

-One of the proposed changes which was discussed in our April blog was the proposal surrounding temperature and ventilation.
+One of the proposed changes which were discussed in our April blog was the proposal surrounding temperature and ventilation.
 Although the Government will be conducting further research before implementation, it does intend to prohibit the transport of poultry where the external temperature is outside of the 5-25 degrees C range and the vehicle is not capable of thermoregulation.
 For livestock, a temperature range of 0-30 degrees C for journeys under 8 hours and 0-25 degrees C for journeys over 8 hours will apply.
 The rules will only apply to journeys over 65km.

 Additional changes include new requirements for headroom of 10cm for pigs and 20cm for other animals.

-The upcoming changes to the transport regulations will have the greatest impact on poultry farmers, hauliers and slaughterhouses, due to the double whammy of the reduced maximum journey times and new temperature controls.
-It is encouraging that DEFRA listened to industry when concerns were expressed about how restrictive the 4-hour limit would be if loading and unloading was included.
+The upcoming changes to the transport regulations will have the greatest impact on poultry farmers, hauliers and slaughterhouses, due to the double whammy of reduced maximum journey times and new temperature controls.
+It is encouraging that DEFRA listened to the industry when concerns were expressed about how restrictive the 4-hour limit would be if loading and unloading were included.
 However, this does not take away from the fact that a 4-hour maximum journey will still be difficult to achieve for many poultry farmers who do not have access to a local poultry abattoir.

-Over the last decade, the number of small slaughterhouses and abattoirs has reduced dramatically and continues to decrease as challenges facing the industry multiply.
+Over the last decade, the number of small slaughterhouses and abattoirs has reduced dramatically and continues to decrease as the challenges facing the industry multiply.
 The new regulations will add to the difficulties.

 For poultry transporters and hauliers, and those abattoirs and farmers who have their own transport vehicles, it will be necessary to invest in vehicles capable of regulating the internal temperature to within the new proscribed range.
 The Government have said that they will be working with industry to assist in the transition, but the necessity of investment in the short to medium term after the Bill is enacted is likely to be unavoidable for the vast majority of transporters.